GuenterQuast/picoDAQ/README.md

       - runs an instance of the *RMeter* class as a subprocess, receiving data from *BufferMan* via a multiprocessing Queue.

+  module *mpHists*

+     - runs an instance of the *animHists* class as a subprocess; recieves
+       input data via a multiprocessing Queue.
+Data are formatted as lists
+       of values.
+A normalized frequency distrbution is then updated and
+       displayed

 The script *picoDACtest.py* gives an example of how to use all of the above.
 For a full demo, connect the output of a PicoScope's signal generator to channel B, and eventually an open cable to Channel A to see random noise.
 Use the configuration file *picoDemo.json*.

-The consumer *pulseFilter.py* is an implementation of a convolution filter to search for characteristic signals in an input waveform.
+The consumer *pulseFilter.py* is an implementation of a convolution filter to search for characteristic signal shapes in an input waveform.

 **Installation**